MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profiles.md

 ## Derived credential

-In an environment where smart cards are required for authentication or encryption and signing, you can use Intune to provision mobile devices with a certificate that's derived from a user's smart card.
-That certificate is called a [derived credential](../protect/derived-credentials.md).
-Intune [supports several derived credential issuers](../protect/derived-credentials.md#supported-issuers), though you can use only a single issuer per tenant at a time.
-Derived credentials are commonly used with device configuration profile types such as Wi-Fi, VPN, app authentication, Email, or S/MIME signing and encryption.
-However, each platform that supports derived credentials has a different set of supported device configuration settings.
+If your organization uses smart cards for authentication, signing, or encryption, then you can use [derived credentials](../protect/derived-credentials.md).
+In Intune, you can configure and deploy a certificate that's derived from a user's smart card.
+Derived credentials are commonly used for Wi-Fi & VPN connections, app & email authentication, or S/MIME signing and encryption.

+Intune [supports several derived credential issuers](../protect/derived-credentials.md#supported-issuers).
+Each platform also has their own set of device configuration settings.

 This feature supports: